mortonsc/TIgameoflife/README.md

 are used as the initial state.
 If you want to quickly create an interesting screen, you can use the `Draw->Text(` command to print text to the screen.

 When the program starts, it is paused.
-There are 3 possible actions:
+There are 5 possible actions:
 * `Clear`: quits the program
 * `-`: advances the game one step
 * `+`: starts the game running
+* `Sto`+Num: Stores the contents of the screen to picture variable Num.
+Num is any of the numerical keys.  (as if you had entered `StoPic` Num)
+* `Ln`+Num: Loads the contents of picture variable Num to the screen.
+(as if you had entered `RecallPic` Num)

 While the game is running, pressing `Enter` will pause it again.
 You may have to hold the button for a second before the game pauses.